What Is Test-Driven Development?

 Improve Test Coverage.

-Having good test coverage opens additional possibilities for improving the quality.
+Having good software testing coverage opens additional possibilities for improving the quality.
 Take advantage of all of them.
 Regularly run dynamic code analysis and track the results.
 Add runtime code checks (e.g. asserts) to validate that your code is running correctly.

 Create Visibility Into Testing.

 Run code coverage reports.
-Measuring testing will motivate your team.
+Test reporting will motivate your team.

 Include Everyone in Testing.